redpanda-data/connect/docs/inputs/README.md

   restart_input: false
 ```

 Reads from an input and tests a condition on each message.
-When the condition
+Messages are read
+continously while the condition returns false, when the condition returns true
-returns true the message is sent out and the input is closed.
-Use this type to
+the message that triggered the condition is sent out and the input is closed.
-define inputs where the stream should end once a certain message appears.
+Use this type to define inputs where the stream should end once a certain
+message appears.

 Sometimes inputs close themselves.
 For example, when the `file` input
 type reaches the end of a file it will shut down.
 By default this type will also